Vishalkompalli/STM32-protocol-fuzzer/README.md

 # Embedded UART Protocol Fuzzer for Robustness Testing

 ## Overview
 This repository contains a bare-metal embedded fuzzing tool built on the **STM32F103 (Blue Pill)** microcontroller.
-The primary goal of this project is to perform robustness and resilience testing on embedded systems that communicate via UART protocols.
+The primary goal of this project is to perform robustness and resilience testing(unfinished) on embedded systems that communicate via UART protocols.
 By injecting a variety of malformed, random, and edge-case payloads, the fuzzer simulates real-world communication faults, helping to identify potential vulnerabilities and weaknesses in a target system's protocol handler.
+As of now, this project just generates payloads and logs them.

 ## How It Works
 The system operates by having the STM32 microcontroller generate a stream of unpredictable data payloads.
 This data is transmitted via its UART peripheral at a specified baud rate (e.g., 9600 baud) and is then logged on a host machine for analysis.
 The typical setup involves a simple hardware chain: